 There may be times during the student's course of study when the student is unable to take a specific required course due to work schedule conflicts, emergency situations, or course scheduling conflicts.
 Should such an instance arise, the student may request permission from the Department Chair and Academic Dean to complete a course through directed study.
 If approved and scheduled for a directed study course, the student will be assigned to a faculty advisor who will provide the student with syllabus, assignments, and directions for course completion.
 The student will meet with the faculty advisor on a weekly basis, complete all reading and writing assignments and examinations, and submit any required research or term papers, all of which will be used to determine the final course grade as defined in the syllabus.
 Credits earned through Directed Study, in conjunction with Proficiency Examinations and the Experiential Learning Evaluation/Portfolio, may be used to satisfy up to 50% of the credits required for program completion.
-No more than eight (8) quarter credit hours earned through Directed Study may be applied to the major core of any associate's degree, no more than sixteen (16) quarter credit hours may be applied to ward a master's degree.
+No more than eight (8) quarter credit hours earned through Directed Study may be applied to the major core of any associate degree, no more than sixteen (16) quarter credit hours may be applied to the major core of any Bachelor's degree program, and no more than one (1) Directed Study course may be applied toward a master's degree.
 In addition, students may not take more than one Directed Study course in a single academic term.